-The Royal Naval Association is one of the many organisations of the Conference of Naval Associations (CONA); most Associations, their regional areas, or divisions, and local Branches raise funds for charity in the name of their organisation (e.g. the RNA’s chosen charity for 2015 is the Royal Navy and Royal Marines Charity).
+The Royal Naval Association is one of the many organisations of the Conference of Naval Associations (CONA); most Associations, their regional areas, or divisions, and local Branches raise funds for charity in the name of their organisation (e.g. the RNA’s chosen charity is the Royal Navy and Royal Marines Charity).
 However, throughout the country a number of our members also undertake additional fundraising activities in support of our Armed Forces.
 The aim of this page is to highlight some of those forthcoming charity events and to help promote the work of individuals and groups in doing their own bit for charity.

 Please visit this page on a regular basis and if you can, support our members in achieving their goals, thank you.

 Huntingdon RNA are greatful to Experience Days, a charity scheme supporting worthy causes wih gift vouchers and the opportunity to take part in experiences tailored for all ages.
 Take a look at their website for more details.

 Jason and Marie Roffey (Marie is a Serving Member of Huntingdon RNA) and taking on a family challenge (their son is taking part and will be 11 on the day) to raise money for the Royal Navy and Royal Marines Charity.
 They will take on the Bear Grylls Survival Race at Tent Park, North London, please support them in this gruelling challenge.